Presented by 1st Responder Conferences in Partnership with First H.E.L.P.

 Speakers and Topics

-"Peer Support Teams - Leading from Your Strengths"- Noel Meador, Stronger Families President & CEO, and Tim Sears, Stronger Families First Responder Liaison and Ret.
-Firefighter- You were created with unique strengths.
+"Peer Support Teams - Leading from Your Strengths"- Noel Meador, Stronger Families President & CEO, and Tim Sears, Director of First Responders for Stronger Families- You were created with unique strengths.
 These strengths were meant to be leveraged together on your team to create unity, better outcomes, and overall increased performance.
 Without a proper understanding of this concept, many leaders build a team of people most like themselves and miss out on a larger vision.
 Leading From Your Strengths empowers team leaders and teams to discover their unique strengths and the power of differences that leads to building close knit teams.
 This builds a culture of leadership excellence where relationships thrive.
-In this session we will be covering how to… -Better understand yourself through a uniquely generated report -Help yourself and your team appreciate the strengths each of you bring to the team -Learn how different people communicate and how to leverage these differences -Define areas of tension and learn to resolve conflict without “winners and losers” Noel Meador serves as President & CEO for Stronger Families in Seattle, Washington.
+In this session we will be covering how to… -Better understand yourself through a uniquely generated report -Help yourself and your team appreciate the strengths each of you bring to the team -Learn how different people communicate and how to leverage these differences -Define areas of tension and learn to resolve conflict without “winners and losers”.
+Noel Meador serves as President & CEO for Stronger Families in Seattle, Washington.
 In this role, he is dedicated to strengthening families and marriages and ultimately, affecting the community at large.
 Noel is the lead author of the Oxygen for Your Relationship seminar, which provides couples with tools and resources that help them promote authenticity and renewed vitality in their relationship.
 Over the past 5 years, 14,000 couples have gone through OXYGEN program and 300 + facilitators have been certified to teach the program.
 Noel received his Master’s Degree in Education and is trained in many relationship enrichment and counseling tools and part of the John Maxwell Leadership Team.
-Tim Sears is a retired firefighter with 30+ years in the fire service.
-Tim was actively involved in water rescue, ladder truck ops, safety, hazmat and PEER support.
-Tim and his bride, Lauri, co-founded a Marriage Ministry in their local church and Tim started and lead a Men’s Ministry for many years.
-Once Tim retired from the Kirkland Fire Department in Washington State, we were more than excited to invite him to join us on our mission.
-Tim is looking forward to helping all First Responders nationwide with their wellness, at work and home.
+Tim Sears joins Stronger Families with 45+ years in the fire service, having served in 4 different fire departments.
+Tim was actively involved in water rescue, tillered ladder truck ops, safety committee, fire investigator, hazmat, PEER support, board member on KFFBA Benevolent Fund and active in his IAFF Union Local 2545.
+Tim retired in 2021 from the Kirkland Fire Department in Washington State with many department accommodations for his 30 years of service.

 Registration is $300.00 (plus Humanitix platform fees) and includes the following:

 A continental breakfast and lunch will be provided on both days.
 The venue has limited food choices so if you have dietary restrictions or allergies, please be advised.
-Networking Social on February 24th from 4:00-6:00 pm @ the venue.
+There will be a Networking Social on January 19th from 4:00-6:00 pm @ the venue.
 This is a great opportunity to get to know others, ask questions and share your ideas and thoughts with other like-minded professionals.
 Appetizers will be provided and beverages will be available for purchase.

 Please note our 30 Day Refund Policy: